MichellePriestleySmith/Cyber-Security-Projects/Microsoft Security Solutions Project/Part Two - Defender for Cloud.md

   3. Ensured the status of CSPM (Cloud Security Posture Management) was set to On.
   4. Enabled the plan for Servers and saved the changes.

-Task Two provided practical insights into managing Microsoft Defender for Cloud plans, allowing customization of enhanced security features.
+Task Two provided practical insights into managing Microsoft Defender for Cloud plans, allowing customisation of enhanced security features.
 The ability to enable specific plans showcased the platform's adaptability to meet varying security needs.
 <br/>
 <br/>